Kishor-N-K/Kishor-N-K/README.md

 </> and Crafted with 💙 by Kishor N K

 ### FlipVerse
 <a href="https://flipversepro.netlify.app/">FlipVerse</a>  is a fun and minimal website where you can flip or toss a coin with smooth animation and sound.
-Created just for fun and fully open-source on <a href="Kishor-N-K/FlipVerse"> GitHub</a>.
+Created just for fun and fully open-source on <a href="FlipVerse"> GitHub</a>.